brentlab-pitt/KymoButlerBatchProcessing/README.md

 Download this repository and open KymoButler.nb in Mathematica.
 Run the first cell to download the necessary neural networks and import the KymoButler package.
 Then use the functions `BiKymoButler[]` or `UniKymoButler[]` to analyse your bidirectional/unidirectional kymographs.

+# FORK OF KYMOBUTLER

+This version of KymoButler is used to batch process kymograph PNG files in one or multiple directories.
+Additionally, it will save the overlay of the tracks of kymograph to a new folder, kymo_overlays.